mojira/arisa-kt/docs/Commands.md

 | Syntax      | `$ARISA_REMOVE_COMMENTS <username>` |
 | Permissions | Mod+                                |

-- `<username>`: Put the username of the user on Mojira as-is, including potential spaces.
-Do not encode spaces with the plus sign (`+`).
+- `<username>`: Copy from the Username field on the user's profile as-is (not from the URL, where spaces may get encoded as plus signs).
 Do not put quotes around it.
+Note that there might be a trailing space in the Username field -- you can leave it in the command as Arisa doesn't mind it.

-Finds all comments created by the user on the current report and restricts them
+Finds all comments created by the user on the current report and restricts them.

-Note: the command is successful regardless of whether any comments by that user exist
+Note: the command is successful regardless of whether any comments by that user exist.

 ## $ARISA_REMOVE_CONTENT
 | Entry       | Value                              |